ADA-research/AutoCD/README.md

 ```bash
 python generate_data.py --nodes 10 --degree 3 --instances 1000 --data_type mixed --repetition 25 --subsamples 20 --folds 10 --seed 0
 ```
 This command creates a graphical model with 10 nodes, average node degree 3, and mixed variables.
 This model is used to simulate a dataset with 1000 instances using seed 0.
 This is repeated 25 times such that we have 25 different datasets.
-The datasets are then split using subsampling (20 subsamples) and KFold crossvalidation (10 training-validation sets).
-These splits are stored in "splits/mixed_20_2".
+The datasets are then split using subsampling (20 subsamples) and KFold cross-validation (10 training-validation sets).
+These splits are stored in "splits/mixed_10_3".

 ### Running AutoCD